State Prize of Ukraine in Science and Technology

-The State Prize of Ukraine in Science and Technology is an annual award given by the President of Ukraine for accomplishments in science and technology.
+State Prize of Ukraine in Science and Technology (Державна премія України в галузі науки і техніки) is an annual award given by the President of Ukraine for accomplishments in science and technology.
 It is given for one of four categories: outstanding scientific research in the humanities, social, or natural sciences; development of new equipment, technologies, or methods of disease prevention; the solution of environment problems or invention of new environmental conservation techniques; or textbooks or new vocational techniques.
 It is the highest award given by The Government of Ukraine for accomplishments in science and technology.
 Recipients are called Laureates of the State Prize of Ukraine in the field of science and technology.

 History

 The State Prize of Ukraine in Science and Technology was established by the Council of Ministers of the Ukrainian SSR in 1969.
 Winners have been named every year since then (see the list of winners in Ukrainian).
 The prize is often given to groups of researchers for joint work on one project, and applicants will often apply as a team organized around one shared project, such as a book that they coauthored.
 In 2016, Petro Poroshenko set the number of state prizes awarded annually at a maximum of 15, with no more than 8 of the prizes being awarded to coauthors on a given project.
 The prize is accompanied by a monetary award.
 The composition of the committee that decides the award is directly set by the President of Ukraine; in 2015, it was set at 70 people, and chaired by figures in the National Academy of Sciences of Ukraine and the Ministry of Education and Science of Ukraine.
 The committee contains members from diverse disciplines, including natural science, social sciences, law, humanities, agriculture, and machining.